metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 tagctagctagctagctagctagctagcta
 ```

-Here only the sequence *seqA2*, *seqC1* and *seqB2* are retained because none of them belongs the *Homo sapiens* species.
+Here, only the sequence *seqA2*, *seqC1* and *seqB2* are retained as none of them belongs to the *Homo sapiens* species.

 ##### Keep only sequence with taxonomic information at a given rank

-A taxid, when associated with a taxonomy, not only provides information at its taxonomic rank, but also allows retrieval of information at any rank above it.
-For example, from a species taxid, it is expected that by querying the taxonomy it will be possible to retrieve the taxid of the corresponding genus or family. {{< obi obigrep >}} allows you to select sequences annotated by a taxid capable of providing information at a given taxonomic rank using the `--require-rank` option.
+A taxid, when associated with a taxonomy, not only provides information at its taxonomic rank, but also makes it possible to retrieve information at any higher rank.
+For example, from a species taxid, it is expected that by querying the taxonomy, it will be possible to retrieve the corresponding genus or family taxid. {{< obi obigrep >}} allows you to select sequences annotated by a taxid capable of providing information at a given taxonomic rank using the `--require-rank` option.

 To retrieve all ranks defined by a taxonomy, it is possible to use the {{< obi obitaxonomy >}} command with the `-l` option.